mbrat2005/bicep-registry-modules/avm/res/azure-stack-hci/cluster/deployment-settings/README.md

 | `name` | string | The name of the cluster deployment settings. |
 | `resourceGroupName` | string | The resource group of the cluster deployment settings. |
 | `resourceId` | string | The ID of the cluster deployment settings. |

-## Cross-referenced modules

-_None_

-## Data Collection

-The software may collect information about you and your use of the software and send it to Microsoft.
-Microsoft may use this information to provide services and improve our products and services.
-You may turn off the telemetry as described in the [repository](https://aka.ms/avm/telemetry).
-There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
-If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft’s privacy statement.
-Our privacy statement is located at <https://go.microsoft.com/fwlink/?LinkID=824704>.
-You can learn more about data collection and use in the help documentation and our privacy statement.
-Your use of the software operates as your consent to these practices.